artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 The triplet loss function can be modified into two losses now.<br>
 The first loss looks like this `max((mean_negative - cos(A, P) + alpha), 0)`.
 We replaced `cos(A, N)` with recently calculated `mean_negative` which helps the model converge faster by reducing noise.
 The second loss looks like this `max((closest_negative - cos(A, P) + alpha), 0)`.
 We replaced `cos(A, N)` with recently calculated `closest_negative` which will produce the largest loss and thus highest potential for learning.
 The final/full loss will be the sum of first and second loss.
 The overall cost will be the sum of each training example's loss.

+#### One Shot Learning
+Imagine you want to identify if the author of a certain poem is Lucas or not.
+You can use a classifier to predict the author of the poem between multiple authors using a large dataset.
+If the author list stays the same, classification is not a problem.
+However if the author list changes, the whole model needs to be retrained and the new author needs a solid dataset.
+Instead, you can use one-shot-learning which consists of comparing one of Lucas' poems to another poem.
+You can use a learned similarity function for this.
+Thus, instead of determining the class, we measure the similarity between two classes with one-shot-learning.<br>
+One-shot-learning is very useful in banks to identify signatures.
+When new signatures arrive, instead of retraining the whole classification model, you learn a similarity function that can identify if two signatures are the same or not.<br>
+Siamese networks are used to produce a similarity score in one-shot-learning.

+#### Train and Test
+As explained in [cost function section](#Cost-function), first prepare your data in two batches.
+The first question in batch 1 is similar to the first question in batch 2, the second one in batch 1 is similar to the second one in batch 2, and so forth.
+However question one in batch 1 is different than all the other questions in the batch.
+In general, both in batch 1 and 2, all questions are unique compared to the other questions of the same batch.<br>
+Pass those inputs through the subnetworks of the siamese network to get output vectors.
+Perform cosine similarity on those output vectors to get similarity scores.
+Those similarity scores can be used to calculate the cost or make a prediction.

+When testing the model you will perform one-shot-learning by finding a similarity score between two inputs and comparing it to the treshold value tau to predict if duplicate or not.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Sequence Models](https://www.coursera.org/learn/probabilistic-models-in-nlp)